scattering/crystal-rl/README.md

      pycrysfml/hklgen/examples/sxtal/crystal-rl/sxtalQLearning.py

 The sxtalQLearning program is a simple Q Learning algorithm for use with the praseodymium nickolate data.
-Replace the prnio.cfl file in pycrysfml/hklgen/examples/sxtal/prnio.cfl with the prnio_optimized.cfl file
-This file contains optimized atomic position values from fitting the data with FullProf.
-It will allow you to get better fits on the praseodymium nickolate crsytal model when only fitting a single parameter.
 Adjust the files to write output to write to your desired file names and run the code with the command:

     python sxtalQLearning.py